0install/docs/docs/details/sharing.md

 : - Denial of service attacks, if one user stores lots of stuff (need quotas).

 Why do things still get stored in `~/.cache` after setting this up?
 : Things you've already installed will remain there.
 Only new software is added in the system cache.
 Also, the old `sha1` algorithm isn't accepted by the helper, so software using that can't go in the shared cache.
-If you still have problems, try running `0launch -vvc URI` (to see debug output).
+If you still have problems, try running `0install run -vvc URI` (to see debug output).
 Finally, make sure your script is executable!